northeastern-web/kernl-ui-blade/README.md

 - `body` - Body text
 - `color` - (optional) Background color of the card.
 Defaults to 'light'
 - `aspect-ratio` - (optional) Aspect ratio of image.
 Defaults to '16:9'
-- `image-url` - Url to image'
+- `image-url` - URL to image
-- `url` - Url to navigate on click'
+- `url` - URL to navigate to on click
 - `orientation` - (optional) Orientation of image.
 Defaults to 'vertical'
 - `badge` - (optional) Badge text
 - `pre-header` - (optional) Pre header text
-- `primary-action-text` - Text displayed for Primary Action'
+- `primary-action-text` - Text displayed for Primary Action
-- `primary-action-url` - Url to navigate to when on Primary Action click'
+- `primary-action-url` - URL to navigate to when when the Primary Action is clicked
-- `secondary-action-text` - (optional) Text displayed for Secondary Action'
+- `secondary-action-text` - (optional) Text displayed for Secondary Action
-- `secondary-action-url` - (optional) Url to navigate to when on Secondary Action click'
+- `secondary-action-url` - (optional) URL to navigate to when the Secondary Action is clicked

 Any additional classes or attributes you put on the component will be passed through.

 > Note: $slot version has two named slots: 'main' and 'actions'.
 Use them to override the main and actions content respectively.
 >
-> Note: Plugin `@tailwindcss/aspect-ratio` is required for `aspect-ratio` options to work.
+> Note: The `@tailwindcss/aspect-ratio` plugin is required for the this component to work correctly.
 Please see [documentation](https://northeastern.netlify.app/docs/plugins/#tailwind-aspect-ratio)

 ### Event